kravietz/ansible-collection-freebsd/roles/config/README.md

 Role Variables
 --------------
-**Note:** Variables marked with `⛙` will be merged from global level, group level and host level variables.
+**Note:** Variables marked with `⛙` will be merged from global, group and host level variables into a single, final dictionary.

 ### `freebsd_pkg_channel`